 We organise regular sausage sizzles and get involved in community events such as Melbourne's Queen Victoria Night Market.

-The club organises 9 serious tournaments throughout the year as part of our 2014 Grand Prix series.
+The club organises 9 serious tournaments throughout the year.

 Even though these tournaments are serious long game tournaments they are still accessible to the more experienced beginner who is ready for a challenge.
 Competing in long play tournaments will improve your chess and will give you a chance to become rated.
 All MCC tournaments are both FIDE and ACF rated.

 Rating prizes are offered so everybody is playing for the potential to win a prize.
 Also we judge a brilliancy prize from each tournament.
 This often goes to a mid range player who has a particularly good game.
 Often the best players play more conservatively.